by Andrea M. Darcy

 Use these tips to listen better:

-- only focus on what they say, not what you are going to say next, or the great advice you have for them, or what you are having for dinner.
-Just what they are saying.
+- Only focus on what they say, not what you are going to say next.
+Or the great advice you have for them.
+Or what you are having for dinner.
 It can help to repeat what they are saying in your head to keep you focussed.

 - do not interrupt until they are done.
 At all.
 If you are not sure if they are done when they pause, feel free to ask them.

 - use small non-verbal cues to let them know that you are listening, like nodding your head or small ‘mm hmms’.

 This is an essential step of communicating in stressful situations that many people overlook.
 Which is a shame, as it’s the best way to avoid conflict based on misunderstanding.

 Reflecting back involves taking what the person has just said and repeating it back to them to get a confirm that you understood what they said.

 In other words, you summarise what they have told you.
 If they tell you that is not what they meant, then have them explain again, and reflect back again until an understanding is reached.
 Only then is it time to move on to speaking your thoughts.